Elkantor/til/posts/2019/window_fullscreen_by_default.md

 <!-- {.-literate-style} -->

-When initializing a new window with raylib, you can set its size in fullscreen by default, by passing 0 to its width and height parameters.
+When initializing a new window with raylib, you can set its size in fullscreen by default, by passing 0 for the width and height parameters when calling the **InitWindow** function.

 <figure>
 <figcaption class='-title'>TLDR</figcaption>